AylaNetworks/ayla-documentation/src/tech-notes/00000013/index.md

 classesFromPage: has-pagebar
 ---

-This Tech Note introduces the Ayla Rule Engine (ARE) which, once populated with user-defined rules and actions, evaluates device events in light of rules, and, when rule conditions warrant, performs the associated actions.
+This Tech Note introduces the Ayla Rule Engine (ARE) which evaluates device events in light of user-defined rules, and, when rule conditions warrant, performs the associated user-defined actions.
 Consider the following diagram:

 <img src="ayla-rule-engine.png" width="800" height="338">